Progressus-io/postnl-for-woocommerce/readme.txt

 5. PostNL information on the order details page

 == Changelog ==
+= 5.2.0 =
+* Feature: Add capability to associate shipping methods with PostNL method
+* Feature: Add Label printing icons from the order overview
+* Feature: Add shipping options by default to all orders
+* Fix: Fatal error when trying to create label for order with deleted Product
+* Fix: Checkout shipping address validation

 = 5.1.4 (2023-03-21) =
 * Fix merged labels on bulk operation